UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/README.md

 The files in this repository were used to configure the network depicted below.
 ![image](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/diagram/Briana%20Norman%20NetWork.jpg)
+"Azure Network with Elk Server Diagram"

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the [AllPlayBooks](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/tree/main/Jumpbox%20Files) file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the [AllPlayBooks aka JumpBox Files](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/tree/main/Jumpbox%20Files) file may be used to install only certain pieces of it, such as Filebeat.

-[ElkPlaybook.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/elkplaybook.yml) - this Playbook installs Elk Ansible container.
+- [ElkPlaybook.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/elkplaybook.yml) - this Playbook installs Elk Ansible container.
+- [filebeat-playbook.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/filebeat-playbook.yml) - This is a Playbook that installs and launches the filebeat service
+- [filebeatconfig.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/filebeatconfig.yml) - This is the full FileBeat Configuration documented in a file listing all non-deprecated options and its comments that have its corresponding updated IP Addressess
+- [metricbeat-playbook.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/metricbeat-playbook.yml) - This Metricbeat Playbook shows what is being installed to the Docker Metrics/metricbeat
+- [metricbeat-config.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/metricbeat-config.yml) - This metricbeat configuration file illustrates its  most commonly used options and highlights them
+- [vmplaybook.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/vmplaybook.yml) - This is a configured Web Docker VM that has Ansible along with Launch Web DVWA Docker Container
+- [host file](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/host%20file) - This is the default ansible 'hosts' file
+- [Config](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/blob/main/Jumpbox%20Files/Config) - This is the configuration file for ansible

 This document contains the following details:
 - Description of the Topologu
 - Access Policies